 So, blogging early in your startup builds a strong community and helps guide the direction of your product design.

 Sales is most often the driving factor behind every company decision.
 It stands to reason: sales generate dollars.
 Dollars keep the doors open.

 Today’s market is crowded with traditional ads.
 It is very rare that a traditional ad results in a direct conversion — that is, someone seeing the ad and immediately making a purchase.

 Buyers are more aware of marketing tactics and are actively resisting the desired result of those tactics.

 So brands looking to increase sales or awareness of a particular product should begin blogging about the benefits of that item.
-But think about the benefit to the end user, not the benefit of the marketing and sales departments.
+But think about the benefit to the end-user, not the benefit of the marketing and sales departments.

-If your goal is to sell more fish tanks, write blogs about the increased health benefits of maintaining a fish tank; how fish tanks in professional settings lower stress levels; or how fish tanks in the home correlates to kids having a better sense of responsibility.
+If your goal is to sell more fish tanks, write blogs about the increased health benefits of maintaining a fish tank; how fish tanks in professional settings lower stress levels; or how fish tanks in the home correlate to kids having a better sense of responsibility.

 I have no idea if fish tanks do any of those things, but if you’re selling fish tanks, I hope you can think about these types of benefits

-The point is, by telling stories, offering advice, and being a helpful resource to the next customer — even when they are anonymous right now — you begin making those micro deposits in the trust bank.
+The point is, by telling stories, offering advice, and being a helpful resource to the next customer — even when they are anonymous right now — you begin making those micro-deposits in the trust bank.

 Read: You become a trusted advisor.